ignatiusmb/mauss.dev/content/reviews/yosuga-no-sora.md

 2. DO NOT, watch this if you can't handle sad/depressing things.
 3. Only watch episode 1 to 9 and stop there.
 You'll still get most of the story and experience from that and you won't need to see taboo and sad part with it, but it'll completely feel like a typical and generic romance/drama show.

-**The final arc (10-12) didn't treat the subject as something simple or for fun and excitement, they gave all the serious weight it was due. *Society* will see it as wrongdoing, and there will be little to no understanding for those transgressing on taboos.
+**The final arc (10-12) didn't treat incest as something simple or for fun and excitement, they gave all the serious weight it was due. *Society* will see it as wrongdoing, and there will be little to no understanding for those transgressing on taboos.
 It was certainly not a laughing matter, but it did a really good job of making us empathize and feel the pain they were feeling.
 It was also thought provoking, at least for me.**

 If you're still uncertain, perhaps give the first 2 episodes a chance before deciding if it's worth your time.
 Do decide early before regretting your decision.